Jonas-Zielke/CPCluster/cpcluster_common/README.md

   - `Disconnect` – tells the master a node is leaving.

 These types are `serde` serializable and are used by both the `cpcluster_masternode` and `cpcluster_node` crates.

+## Helper Functions

+- `isLocalIp(&str)` – returns `true` if the provided IP address is part of a private network.
+This allows the nodes to decide whether to enable TLS.